 The Policy ‘hook' for the development of the Wellesbourne Campus is point 6 of sub-section C (Economy) of Policy AS.9, which states SDC will “Support the use of the Horticultural Research International (Warwick University) site for research and development and educational purposes."

 The University of Warwick Campus at Wellesbourne is also listed as one of several ‘Specific Site Proposals' (Proposal RURAL.2) within the council's emerging Site Allocations Plan (SAP).
 RURAL.2 proposes to deliver an “Innovation Campus comprising a facility for advanced research, development and skills" on the northern part of the campus, which equates to the area covered by this SPD.

-The District Council now wish to hold a 6 week public consultation on the Wellesbourne Innovation Campus Framework Masterplan SPD.
-The consultation will run from Friday 17 February to Friday 31 March 2023.
-Comments made after this date will not be considered.
+The District Council held a 6 week public consultation on the Wellesbourne Innovation Campus Framework Masterplan SPD.
+This consultation has now closed.

 The consultation documents can be viewed via the links below: